Business Administration (BA)

 BA 314, SUSTAINABLE BUSINESS OPERATIONS, 4 Credits

 Operations are the processes by which an organization transforms inputs (e.g., labor, material, and knowledge) into outputs (products and services).
 Operations managers are responsible for designing, running and improving the processes and systems to efficiently accomplish this for production or service businesses.
-This course focuses on the concepts and tools employed by operations managers to provide their organization a competitive advantage.
+Focuses on the concepts and tools employed by operations managers to provide their organization a competitive advantage.
 Topics include statistical tools and quantitative methods (descriptive statistics, probabilities, sampling, interval estimation and hypothesis testing) and operations management concepts (strategies, forecasting, process design, capacity utilization, quality systems, supply chain management, inventory management, resource planning, sustainability and lean systems.)

 Available via Ecampus